 Arbella Winter went to Tasmania with her brother George in 1838 when she was only 17.
-Cecil Cooke, her future husband, was on the same boat and they got married the next year on 18th April 1839.
+Cecil Cooke, her future husband, was on the same boat and they got married the next year on 18th May 1839 (their Tasmanian marriage certificate is in the Winter Cooke family papers).
 It looks as though there was a romance on the boat and they married soon after they arrived.
 The Drogheda Conservative Journal of Saturday 26 October 1839 records at page 4, 'May 18, by special license, in St. John's Church, Launceston, Van Diemen's Land, by the Rev. W. H. Browne, L.L.D., Cecil Pybus Cooke, Esq., eldest son of William Cooke, Esq., of Caen, to Arabella, fourth daughter of the late Samuel Pratt Winter, Esq., of the county of Meath' (Cindy Hann email 23 Feb 2015).
 Cecil Pybus Cooke was the eldest son of William Cooke (1782 - 1863, see 8.3.1) and Martha Pybus of Cheltenham, and was born in 1813 at Fort St George in Madras, India.
 In the same year that they married (1839) they moved from Tasmania to Portland Bay in Victoria where, after failing at squatting, they ran a general store for a couple of years.
 Five years later in 1844 they took up Pine Hill sheep run in Woomera District (South Australia), but they only stayed in sheep for four years because in 1848 they sold Pine Hill and bought Lake Condah cattle station in Victoria, where they lived for the next 40 or so years.
 When Cecil died in 1895, Lake Condah was left to his younger sons, Cecil and Herbert, but neither held it.
 Arbella died on 1st April 1892 having had six children.

 1. Emily Jane Cooke, born 1842 and died the next year.